godotengine/godot-docs/classes/class_csgshape.rst

 Collidable objects can exist in any of 32 different layers.
 These layers work like a tagging system, and are not visual.
 A collidable can use these layers to select with which objects it can collide, using the collision_mask property.

-A contact is detected if object A is in any of the layers that object B scans, or object B is in any layer scanned by object A.
+A contact is detected if object A is in any of the layers that object B scans, or object B is in any layer scanned by object A. See `Collision layers and masks <https://docs.godotengine.org/en/latest/tutorials/physics/physics_introduction.html#collision-layers-and-masks>`_ in the documentation for more information.

 ----